ErpNetDocs/webclient/introduction/my-apps/documents.md

 Like most **My** apps, the **Documents** application can be freely customized to your preferences.

-Simply go to the band with the "Documents" title at the top of the table panel and click the **Customize panel** option from the **three-dot** actions menu.
+Simply click the **Customize panel** option from the **three-dot** actions menu found at the top-right corner of the table.

 This will open a window with two tabs:

 **Items**